xanxer6rB/forge-kasm/README.md

 # How-to-Play forge-gui-desktop using KasmVNC - forge-kasmvnc

-# To create the image using sudo
+# To create the image
 docker build -t forge-kasm .

-# To run the container using sudo
+# To run the container
 docker run -it -p 3000:3000 forge-kasm bash
 # To run the container detatched running in the background
 docker run -d -it -p 3000:3000 forge-kasm bash